If there’s a constant theme running through Heather Kropf’s music,

 it’s the search for real and lasting freedom. - Barry Alfonso

 Fans of the singer-songwriter Heather Kropf have come to know her over the course of five album releases and innumerable live shows across the East Coast and Midwest.
 Listeners have been drawn to her fine-woven blend of folk, jazz and pop as well as the bittersweet reflections and painterly imagery in her lyrics.
 Her music creates an intimacy that reveals hidden vignettes of everyday experience and sudden flashes of insight.
 Over the years, she’s forged her own path while remaining remarkably timeless.
 If anything, her latest work "Lights" has achieved a greater clarity even as she’s embraced conflicting polarities and paradoxes in both her life and art.

-Heather's latest CD Lights renders her evocative language and well-sculpted melodies with a richer, more luminous sonic pallet.
-For this album, she enlisted producer/multi-instrumentalist Lex Price (Mindy Smith, Neko Case) and cut tracks in Nashville with a hand-picked roster of musicians that included keyboardist Steve Moore (Laura Veirs), guitarist Tim Young (Fiona Apple) and drummer Ian Fitchuk (Kacey Musgraves).
-“I wanted the music to be an exploration of expansion, to parallel my inner experience,” she says of her new album.
-“I had been in free fall, wrestling with job and relationship changes and the physical stressors of the process itself.
-Many of the songs here deal with making choices and experiencing grace – there’s a quality of exploration on awakening, of showing your shadow-self love instead of resistance.”
-Combined with Heather’s soft-lit vocal delivery and evocative piano touch, the seamless ensemble playing on Lights brings out the nuance and depth of its material.
+"Lights" renders Heather's evocative language and well-sculpted melodies with a richer, more luminous sonic pallet.
+For this album, she enlisted producer/multi-instrumentalist Lex Price and cut tracks in Nashville with a hand-picked roster of musicians that included keyboardist Steve Moore, guitarists Tim Young and Joshua Grange, and drummer Ian Fitchuk.
+Combined with Heather’s soft-lit vocal delivery and evocative piano touch, the seamless ensemble playing on "Lights" brings out the nuance and depth of its material.